 By the time of the Old English Martyrology, around the late 800s, 25 December itself is referred to as ‘the first Yule day’ (þone ærestan geohheldæg: Martyrology 25 Dec.), and December and January are known as ‘former Yule’ and ‘after Yule’ respectively (ærra geola, æftera geola: Martyrology start of Dec., 1 Jan.).

 The use of Yule for month names is perhaps more suggestive of a season than a festival.
 Bede does mention something that looks like a pagan festival, though.
-He tells us that the New Year in the English calendar, that is 25 December, was called modranicht or mothers’ night.
+He tells us that the New Year in the English calendar, corresponding to 25 December in the Roman calendar, was called modranicht or mothers’ night.
 Not mother’s night, as it’s often reported: Old English modra is plural.
 Now, Bede can’t be trying to cast modranicht as a fixed date in the Julian calendar, or equate modranicht and Christmas in any religious sense.
 What he’s saying is that modranicht was the New Year; the New Year was reckoned as starting on the winter solstice; and the solstice is 25 December, which also happens to be the date of Christmas.
 (See above on the solstice being traditionally reckoned as 25 December in the Julian calendar.)

 Evidence about Yule customs appears from the late 800s onwards, in Old Norse texts.
 At this point we also start to see distinctly pagan features.
 I don’t just mean Norse sagas: the sagas have tons of references to Yule (Old Norse jól), but they’re half a millennium after Bede.
 The earliest references are in poetry.
 The first is in the Hrafnsmál (raven’s song), reliably dated to the second half of the 800s.
 Stanza 6 refers to the custom of drinking a toast at Yule.
 Another less direct reference appears in the Helgakviða Hjörvarðssonar (poem of Helgi Hjorvarth’s son), which is a patchwork of multiple sources, probably mostly dating to the 900s.
 This poem mentions the custom of drinking a toast too, along with a vow made over the pledging-cup, at stanza 32.
 The Helgakviða doesn’t name the festival: jól only appears in the prose frame-narrative, written later; it also refers to a ‘sacred boar’ (sónargölt-).